larafoster/Weather-Dashboard/README.md

 ## Mock-Up

-The following image shows the web application's appearance and functionality:
+The following images shows the web application's appearance and functionality.
+The first image is desktop view and the second image is mobile view.

 ![The weather app includes a search option, a list of cities, and a five-day forecast and current weather conditions for Columbus, Ohio.]
 ![screenshot of desktop index.html](./assets/img/fullscreen.png)